-Our fee is fixed as a 4.5 hour booking needs to be allocated whether or not the full time is used.
-However, if the session ends without resolution within 1.5 hours, half of the fixed fee will be returned.
+Our fee is fixed as a 5 hour booking needs to be allocated whether or not the full time is used.
+However, if the session ends without resolution within 2 hours, the fee is reduced by $500.

 Neutral Financial Adviser (CFP, CFDS – Chartered Financial Divorce Specialist) – 3 hours – $225 plus tax each.
-A financial adviser is strongly suggested in matters where finances are under discussion.
+A financial adviser is strongly advised in matters where finances are under discussion.

 Neutral Divorce Coach – $150 per hour plus tax, as required.
 Divorce coaches are certified mental health professionals with special training in Collaborative Divorce.
 They understand family dynamics and know how to support you through the emotional challenges of separation.

 Neutral Child Specialist – $75 per hour plus tax each, as required (or $225 plus tax each for 3 hours).
-A Child Specialist is a certified mental health professional with special training in child development and Collaborative Divorce and can assist with matters where children’s best welfare is being discussed.
+A Child Specialist is a certified mental health professional with special training in child development and can assist with suggestions and neutral advice in matters where children’s best welfare is being discussed.

 Independent Legal Advice – You are not required to bring a lawyer.
-However, you may bring your own lawyer to the session if you wish.
+However, we do not provide independent legal advice and you may bring your own lawyer to the session if you wish or consult a lawyer after a tentative agreement is reached.
 We do strongly recommend that you retain a lawyer trained in Collaborative Divorce.
-We can provide a list of locally trained lawyers.
+We can provide a list of local collaboratively trained lawyers.